Add-on Documentation Guidelines

 The CloudAMQP add-on documentation is a great example of a well-written, consistent and polyglot document.

-Once the add-on article has been created, please follow the submission process in the Provider Portal to submit the documentation.
+Once the add-on article has been created, please follow the submission process in the Add-on Partner Portal to submit the documentation.

 Content is only as compelling as it is relevant.
-Add-on providers should ensure their Dev Center documentation stays up-to-date with new versions and language releases.
+Add-on partners should ensure their Dev Center documentation stays up-to-date with new versions and language releases.